KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :return: :struct:`List` of :struct:`Part` objects

     nametag on them of any sort that is nonblank.
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

+.. attribute:: Vessel:CREWCAPACITY

+    :type: scalar
+    :access: Get only

+    crew capacity of this vessel

+.. method:: Vessel:CREW()

+    :return: :struct:`List` of :struct:`CrewMember` objects

+    list of all kerbonauts aboard this vessel